Skip navigation

 Setting the investment strategy

-2. In setting objectives, the Council recognises that the objectives are intentions and that they may not be achieved in any particular time frame.
-The intention will be to achieve the risk/return objectives as frequently as possible.
+3. In setting objectives, the Council recognises that the objectives are intentions and that they may not be achieved in any particular time frame.

-3. The Council recognises the achievement of competitive long-term investment returns will require the portfolio to accept investment risk.
-In accepting the need to take investment risk, the Council has identified certain factors that have a critical influence on the investment performance.
+4. The Council recognises the achievement of competitive long-term investment returns will require the portfolio to accept investment risk.
+In doing so, the Council has identified key factors that critically influence investment performances.
 These are:

 • The setting of investment objectives to reflect the best interest of the University

-• The oversight and management of investment activities in a timely manner to ensure that internal controls, processes and governance are sufficient to efficiently detect any potential errors, deficiency or breakdown in systems.
+• The oversight and management of investment activities, ensuring effective internal controls, processes and governance

-• The oversight and monitoring of the University’s foreign currency exposure in the investment portfolio as well as hedging activities in compliance with policy.
+• The monitoring foreign currency exposure and hedging activities in compliance with policy; and

 • The oversight and monitoring of the Custodian to ensure that the Fund’s settlements take place in a timely and efficient manner and that the fair value of assets are established and recorded.